 At the very core, you need 0.8grams of protein per kilogram of bodyweight.
 However, this recommendation is normally too low and based upon what you need to continue to do basic activities (digest food, basic movements etc).
 Most people should strive for 1.0 grams of protein per pound of bodyweight.
 For a 135lbs female, this means 135grams of proter per day.

-More Protein Recipes You May Enjoy
+More Protein Tips For You

 - How to choose a protein powder